Water-Melon/Melang/docs/datatype.md

 d = ['name': 'Tom', 'age': 18];
 ```

-Now if we want to access the element which *key* is *name*, we can do it in this way:
+Now if we want to access the element which *key* is `name`, we can do it in this way:

 ```
 d['name']; //dict[key]
 ```

-If *key* is not in this dict,  *nil* will be got.
+If *key* is not in this dict,  `nil` will be given.